STATUS: RELEASED

 - Recommended tools for implementation and validation include:

-- ROBOT (Ontology Build Tool).
-Command-line ontology manipulation
+- ROBOT (Ontology Build Tool) for command-line ontology manipulation;

-- OpenRefine.
-Cleaning and reconciling tabular data with ontologies
+- OpenRefine for cleaning and reconciling tabular data with ontologies;

-- TopBraid SHACL API or pySHACL (Python implementation of SHACL).
-SHACL validation
+- TopBraid SHACL API or pySHACL (Python implementation of SHACL) for SHACL validation;

-- SSSOM Toolkit.
-Managing mappings in SSSOM format
+- SSSOM Toolkit for managing mappings in SSSOM format.

-- Publish the annotated model and bindings in a stable, publicly accessible location with a clear licence (e.g. GitHub, FAIRsharing, or institutional repositories).
+- Publish the annotated model and mappings in a stable, publicly accessible location with a clear licence, for example GitHub, FAIRsharing or institutional repositories.

-- Mappings and annotations themselves can be shared under permissive licences (e.g. CC BY 4.0 or CC0), unless source ontology licences impose restrictions.
+- Mappings and annotations themselves can be shared under permissive licences, for example CC BY 4.0 or CC0, unless source ontology licences impose restrictions.

-- Even when data cannot be openly shared (e.g. due to privacy or legal restrictions), publish the model and bindings so that others can understand, align and interoperate with your work.
+- Even when data cannot be openly shared, for example due to privacy or legal restrictions, publish the model and mappings so that others can understand, align with and interoperate with your work.

-Ontologies evolve over time, so mappings and bindings must be reviewed and updated to remain valid and interpretable.
-Regular maintenance ensures your model stays aligned with current standards and avoids broken or outdated references.
+Ontologies evolve over time, so mappings must be reviewed and updated to remain valid and interpretable.
+Regular maintenance helps ensure that your model stays aligned with current standards and avoids broken or outdated references.

 - Update and record.
-Use version control (e.g. Git) to track all mapping changes and maintain a changelog including the ontology version used and the reason for each update.
+Use version control, for example Git, to track all mapping changes and maintain a changelog including the ontology version used and the reason for each update.

 - Migrate if needed.
 When key ontology terms change, adjust your annotated data or mappings using tools such as ROBOT or simple scripts.